 Reasons for Neutering and Spaying Cats

 Unless your cat is a purebred, there is no legitimate reason to allow her to continue having kittens.
-The reality is that although it has been improved by educating the public on the importance of spaying and neutering pets, we still have huge cats and dogs overpopulation problem in the United States.
+The reality is that although it has been improved by educating the public on the importance of spaying and neutering pets, there is still a major pet overpopulation problem in the United States.

-Since kittens are so popular, the majority of people who adopt will adopt kittens, leaving the adult cats behind at risk of euthanasia.
-The more kittens available, the risk of their escaping euthanasia becomes greater.
+Since kittens are so popular, the majority of people will end up adopting kittens instead of adult cats.
+This leaves the adult cats behind without homes and at risk of euthanasia.
+The more kittens that are available, the greater the risk of euthanasia to adult cats.